Windows and Doors Permit Requirements in Chicago, IL

 What Makes Chicago Different

-Here's how Chicago's window / door rules stack up against the standard IRC baseline that most of the country follows.
+Here's how Chicago's windows and doors rules stack up against the standard IRC baseline that most of the country follows.

 Stricter Than the IRC